konfuzio-ai/konfuzio-sdk/docs/sdk/home/index.md

 You can access all character Bboxes of the Document by using `document.bboxes`.
 A Bbox can also be associated with a single Span, or with all Spans within an Annotation.
 To obtain the Bbox associate with a single Span, call `span.bbox()`.
 To obtain the Bbox wrapping all Spans in an Annotation, call `annotation.bbox()`.
 This should not be confused with `Annotation.selection_bbox`, which is an attribute storing the Bbox a user has selected in the Smartview when creating the Annotation.

-Here the bounding box with the red border is what is retrieved with `Annotation.selection_bbox` and the bounding box highlighted in green is what is retrieved with `Annotation.bbox()`:
+The following image shows a bounding box with red border, which is retrieved with `Annotation.selection_bbox` , and a bounding box highlighted in green, which is retrieved with `Annotation.bbox()`:

 .. image:: /_static/img/bbox_selection_bbox.png
    :width: 150px